aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Network and proxy options**: Here you can configure advanced network options and proxy settings.
 		- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
 		- **Use Preemptive Authentication** Send Authentication header with each request to avoid 401 responses and resending the request, disable only if the server has problems with preemptive authentication.
+		- **Force basic authentication** Set basic authentication headers to avoid problems with negotiation or digest authentication with servers like OS X. This is only recommended if you use a secure HTTPS connection, otherwise passwords are sent in cleartext.
 		- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication.
 		- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.